 WCRTA – Blanche J. Martin Scholarship

-C. Be pursuing a degree in elementary education.
+- Intend to pursue a degree in elementary education.

 An outstanding educator all of her life, Blanche J. Martin was a principal, a director of education, an assistant superintendent for elementary education, and a regional superintendent of schools in Winnebago and Boone counties.